Resources for Students

 email@example.comMs.
 Cassie Morgan, Registrar

 The office of the Registrar is where your academic records are kept.
 The office staff is available to help you with dropping and/or adding courses, repeating and/or re-computing classes, and ordering copies of your official or unofficial academic transcript.

 Ms. L. Kay Wammack, Senior Administrative Assistant

-The staff at Career Planning and Development will help you explore your likes and dislikes, strengths and weaknesses, and skills and talents.
+The staff at the UNA Career Center will help you explore your likes and dislikes, strengths and weaknesses, and skills and talents.
 They will help you discover not only what major is best for you, but what careers you will be most suited for when you graduate.
 As you evolve through your UNA experience, you will find this resource to be very valuable when you need assistance with developing your resume or interviewing skills.

 email@example.comDr.
 Mary A. Bowers, Director